-Featuring Collard Green Ice Cream, Sustainable Pavilion, Wellness Pavilion, African Market Place, Farmer’s Market, Arts & Crafts Vendors,Children’s Sprout Land, Live Gospel, Blues, Reggae, Jazz, R&B, Hip Hop, DJs, and More!
+Featuring Collard Green Ice Cream, Online Sustainable Pavilion, Wellness Pavilion, African Market Place, Farmer’s Market, Arts & Crafts Vendors ,Children’s Sprout Land, Pre-Recorded and/or Live Gospel, Blues, Reggae, Jazz, R&B, Hip Hop, DJs, and More!

 EAT MO' GREEN

 Why a Collard Greens Cultural Festival?
 As a community, in many ways we have always lived green.
 Our food is an expression of our love.
 Today, we must learn to take favorites like collards and prepare than in ways that are healthier.
-Our King and Queen Collard Green Cook-off”for the man and woman who can cook the best greens in Georgia is a fun, creative way to inspire everyone to eat better.
-And of course, don’t forget the Collard Greens Ice Supreme.
+Our King and Queen Collard Green Cook-off” for the man and woman who can cook the best greens in Georgia is a fun, creative way to inspire everyone to eat healthier.

 What makes this festival different?
 It is all in the greens -- an exciting platform on which to build a better awareness about overall wellness.
 We plan to feed not only the senses and body with good food and music, but also feed the soul.
-Be prepared to feast on everything from collard greens with dumplings to collard green chips.
-And don’t forget to leave room for the piece de resistance, collard green ice supreme.
+Be prepared to feast on our vegetarian collard green dinners (greens, yams, black-eye peas, collard green muffins) and don't forget to leave room for the piece de resistance, collard green ice cream!

 We are talking about more than just your Mother’s cooking.
-In addition, there will be a Collard Green King and Queen Cook-off for the persons who can cook the meanest greens, a vegetarian cooking demonstration, as well as a farmer’s market.
-It is simple, you will leave wanting to “Eat Mo’ Green!”
+In addition, there will be a Collard Green King and Queen Cook-off for the persons who can cook the meanest greens, a vegetarian cooking demonstration It is simple, you will leave wanting to “Eat Mo’ Green!”